ambassify/paint/README.md

 __Parameters:__

 - `src`: The source SASS to compile.
 Either plain SASS, a link to an SASS file or a link to a (optionally gzipped) tarball containing SASS files.
 In case of an archive, there needs to be a `style.scss` file in the root.
+Optionally, you can include an `options.json` file in the archive that sets the options as explained below for the `opt` parameter.

 - `var`: Array of SASS variables to use during compilation.
 E.g. `?var[primary]=green` will result in `$primary: green;`